rambo/I2C/README.md

 ### I2c.read(address, registerAddress, numberBytes, \*dataBuffer)
 <dl>
 <dt>Description:</dt>
-<dd>Initiate a write operation to set the pointer to the registerAddress, then sending a repeated start (not a stop then sta  and store the number of bytes in the dataBuffer.
+<dd>Initiate a write operation to set the pointer to the registerAddress, then sending a repeated start (not a stop then start) and store the number of bytes in the dataBuffer.
 As a side note there is no restriction on how many bytes may be received unlike the Wire library which has a 32 byte restriction</dd>

 <dt>Parameters:</dt>
 <dd>